 -

-Positions of responsibility whether appointed or elected end every 6 months and you must request and be re-appointed if you want to continue
+Positions of responsibility end every 6 months and you must be elected or appointed again if you want to continue.

 See below for explanation of Attendance/Communication/Participation requirements